Do you have heel pain in the morning?

 It worked.
 I finally wasn't in severe pain anymore.

-I can honestly say from experience, Acupuncture is the best treatment for heel pain.
+I can honestly say from experience, Acupuncture is the best treatment for heel pain because it treats what is causing it and not just treating the symptoms.

 Why plantar fasciitis occurs